 Jeff, the team leader from Bicycle Adventures joined as the tour “Cabana Boy” to learn the region.
 He was hooked instantly, stuck on those vibrant beach sunsets—just California in perfect form.

 Aside from the scenery, there was something special about this group.
 The camaraderie, the constant laughter, and the undying support through and through.
 On the first day shuttle ride, phones were passed around with pictures of grandchildren and stories of so and so’s husband were shared.
-This relationship between the gals goes deep, beyond the bike rides that Karen Ray started organizing over 15 years ago.
+This relationship between the gals goes deep, beyond the biker chicks group rides that Karen Ray started organizing over 15 years ago.
 Their lives have grown together and a bike has become a way to reunite them all.

 Gratefully, the group doesn’t hold exclusivity to the core members.
 Tracy, Nancy R., and Doug were adopted for their cool tones, jolly talk, and harmonica tunes.
-Yes, this group has it all, and by the end of the week I wanted to scream “Adopt me as a Bike Chick too!”
+Yes, this group has it all, and by the end of the week I wanted to scream “Adopt me as a Biker Chick too!”

 So here’s to the lovely ladies!
 A toast to all them as a painting.